 Film Soundtrack, 1955 (Capitol/Angel) (5 / 5) Although the original Broadway cast album of Oklahoma! is a treasure, the film soundtrack recording is even more satisfying overall.
 Beautifully recorded in stereo, the score is even closer to complete here, and the performances remain unsurpassed.
 The singing of Gordon MacRae and Shirley Jones is magnificent; with their melodic voices and naturalistic diction, they offer perfect examples of how to deliver musical theater material.
 MacRae’s renditions of “Oh, What a Beautiful Mornin'” and “The Surrey With the Fringe on Top” are superb, while Jones’s singing in “People Will Say We’re in Love” and “Out of My Dreams” is breathtaking.
 Neither of their performances, nor those of Gloria Grahame as Ado Annie, Gene Nelson as Will Parker, and the rest of the cast, sound the least bit dated.
 The grand orchestrations are expanded from the Broadway originals and a bit Hollywoodized, but never overblown.
 Angel’s expanded CD contains two overtures and all of the film’s (and show’s) wonderful dance music, including the dream ballet. — G.A.

-Broadway Cast, 1979 (RCA) (3 / 5) Here is a spirited performance led by Jay Blackton, conductor of the original Broadway production of Oklahoma!
-The sound quality of the recording is excellent.
+Broadway Cast, 1979 (RCA) (3 / 5) Here’s a spirited performance led by Jay Blackton, conductor of the original Broadway production of Oklahoma! as well as the soundtrack score of the film version.
+The 1979 Broadway revival of the show that yielded this cast album was a hit, and the sound quality of the recording is excellent.
 Christine Andreas is full of warmth and pluck as Laurey, Mary Wickes is perfect as Aunt Eller, and Christine Ebersole is terrific as Ado Annie.
 The disappointment is that Laurence Guittard, although a fine singer, seems miscast as Curly.
-In fact, Martin Vidnovic as Jud sounds so much sexier that you almost wish Laurey would leave Curly and run off with him! — G.A.
+In fact, Martin Vidnovic as Jud sounds so much sexier than Guittard that you almost wish Laurey would leave Curly and run off with him! — G.A.

-London Cast, 1998 (First Night) (4 / 5) This is the cast album of Trevor Nunn’s acclaimed National Theatre production of Oklahoma!
-As seen onstage, Nunn’s reinterpretation of a great American musical brought forth elements of the Lynn Riggs play Green Grow the Lilacs, upon which Oklahoma! is based.
+London Cast, 1998 (First Night) (4 / 5) Director Trevor Nunn’s acclaimed reinterpretation of this great American musical for London’s National Theatre brought forth elements of the Lynn Riggs play Green Grow the Lilacs, upon which Oklahoma! is based.
 Hugh Jackman may not sing with the beauty of Gordon MacRae, but he brings plenty of gusto and sex appeal to the role of Curly.
-Josefina Gabrielle was billed as the first woman ever to act, sing, and dance the part of Laurey, rather than yielding to a counterpart in the dream ballet; of those three talents, her singing is the least impressive, but her delivery of Laurey’s songs doesn’t seriously compromise the recording.
-Maureen Lipman as Aunt Eller and Shuler Hensley as Jud Fry are outstanding, the latter giving an emotionally complex, spine-tingling performance of “Lonely Room” that surpasses all other versions.
+Josefina Gabrielle was billed as the first woman ever to act, sing, and dance the part of Laurey, rather than yielding to a counterpart in the dream ballet.
+Of those three talents, her singing is the least impressive, but her delivery of Laurey’s songs doesn’t seriously compromise the recording.
+Maureen Lipman as Aunt Eller and Shuler Hensley as Jud Fry are both outstanding, the latter giving an emotionally complex, spine-tingling performance of “Lonely Room” that surpasses all other versions.
 The original orchestrations were revamped by William David Brohn to great effect, and David Krane created new dance music for the show’s stunning new choreography by Susan Stroman. — G.A.